umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 ![Example of Sitemap with children](images/sitemapWithChildren.png)

+## 5. Filter the sitemap content

+In this step we will use different parameters for filtering the content on the sitemap.

-As everything is rendered on the sitemap, we have yet to take into account the pages that should be excluded.
+As everything is rendered on the sitemap, we have yet to take into account the pages that should be hidden.

 We added a **HideFromXmlSitemap** checkbox to all Document Types via our `XmlSiteMapSettings` composition.
 This configuration needs to be included when rendering the sitemap.